 Day 8 — Killarney

 Explore this vibrant town from the perspective of a historic jaunting-cart then continue to 15th-century Ross Castle, the last stronghold to fall to Oliver Cromwell’s forces.
 Travel by boat to Muckross House, a 19th-century Elizabethan-style manor, where you’ll tour the elegantly furnished rooms and informal garden.
 Also explore the Kerry Folklife Centre, which showcases traditional arts and crafts such as bookbinding, pottery, and weaving.
 (B)

 Day 9 — Killarney and Ring of Kerry

 Today, admire and experience the Ireland of postcards — the stunning mountain and coastal scenery of the Ring of Kerry, a 110-mile route around the Ardagh Peninsula.
 Stop at a 1,000-year-old Ring fort, and view several primitive Ogham stones revealing an ancient alphabet.
 This evening dine at Kate Kearney’s Cottage, a 150-year-old family-run establishment at the entrance to the Gap of Dunlow.
-This evening dinner is on your own.
-(B,L,)
+(B,L,D)

 Day 10 — Blarney, Cashel, and Kilkenny

 Travel southeast to the small town of Blarney and visit the ruins of the 15th-century castle, with its celebrated Blarney Stone.
 Continue to Cashel and visit the Rock of the Cashel that served as the traditional seat of the Kings of Munster for several hundred years prior to the Norman invasion.
 (B,D)